Nico Hoerner Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.08 team ERA ranks 13th across all MLB pitching staffs.
+- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.10).

-- Brewers pitchers combine to surrender 108 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- Brewers pitchers combine to surrender 108 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- Teheran gets the start for the Brewers, his eighth of the season.
-He is 2-3 with a 2.85 ERA and 25 strikeouts in 41 2/3 innings pitched.
+- Miley (5-2) gets the starting nod for the Brewers in his 12th start of the season.
+He's put together a 3.02 ERA in 56 2/3 innings pitched, with 34 strikeouts.

-- In his most recent outing on Tuesday against the New York Mets, the righty threw 5 2/3 innings, allowing seven earned runs while surrendering seven hits.
+- The lefty last appeared on Wednesday against the New York Mets, when he threw four innings, allowing two earned runs while giving up three hits.

-- In seven games this season, the 32-year-old has put up an ERA of 2.85, with 5.5 strikeouts per nine innings.
-Opponents are hitting .208 against him.
+- The 36-year-old has amassed an ERA of 3.02, with 5.4 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.